aws-solutions-library-samples/guidance-for-full-duplex-open-platform-communication-on-aws/README.md

 You can verify the components deployment status from AWS IoT Core Service page and heading to Greengrass devices  -> Components and verify if the list contains `com.example.Opcua` &
 `com.example.Opcda` under the `My Components` tab.

 The Public Component list can be found under the `Public Components` tab.
-PLease not this list is the complete list of **all** public components & not just the ones we need for this project.
+Please note this list is the complete list of **all** public components & not just the ones we need for this project.

 ## Running the Guidance